xak2000/nomad/website/source/docs/job-specification/connect.html.md

 ## `connect` Examples

-The following example is a minimal connect stanza with defaults and is sufficient to start an Envoy proxy sidecar for allowing incoming connections via Consul Connect.
+The following example is a minimal connect block with defaults and is sufficient to start an Envoy proxy sidecar for allowing incoming connections via Consul Connect.